lsaa2014/lsaa2014.github.io/_pages/about.md

 I use R mainly for data exploratory analysis and Python for machine learning.
 I also use SQL even though rarely.
 For data visualization, I prefer Bokeh and Tableau.
 Most of my projects are about food and health as there are my main topics.
 In this blog, I will show some of the analyses I have been doing with food/health data sets.
-You can find my resume [here](https://drive.google.com/file/d/1kBK-TA0PICFkeqnB4EYjvfAPOQqqHVnK/view?usp=sharing) or you prefer [European cv](https://drive.google.com/file/d/1phdEFXkIjeOYu46cV25C9iccEN6Q4pTm/view?usp=sharing)?!